OSSOS/ossos.github.io/meet-belfast2017.md

 # OSSOS Belfast Workshop 2017
 17-19 July, Queen's University Belfast, Northern Ireland

-The Belfast [OSSOS](http://www.ossos-survey.org/) team will host an OSSOS collaboration workshop on 17-19 June 2017 at Queen's University Belfast, Northern Ireland.
+The Belfast [OSSOS](http://www.ossos-survey.org/) team host an OSSOS collaboration workshop on 17-19 June 2017 at Queen's University Belfast, Northern Ireland.
 More details on the meeting format and other information will be added to this page - keep checking.

 -----